VA Maryland Health Care System

 - Visitors must restrict their movement to and from the patient’s room

-This visitation guidance is contingent upon the community positivity rate remaining less than 10 percent in Maryland.
-If the community positivity rate surges above 10 percent, this guidance will be subject to revision and a return to restricted access.
+This visitation guidance is contingent upon the community case rate remaining less than 10/100,000 in Maryland.
+If the community transmission rate increases, this guidance will be subject to revision and return to restricted access.

 Additional Visitor Guidance for Acute Care Units: